 Feast your eyes on Wales’ show-stopping fixture

-WITH the coronavirus pandemic wiping Wooden Spoon Wales’ annual lunch from this year’s menu, Spoonews decided to raise a celebratory glass and reflect on the past success of a fantastic fundraising feast.
+WITH the coronavirus pandemic wiping Wooden Spoon Wales’ annual lunch from 2020’s menu, Spoonews decided to raise a celebratory glass and reflect on the past success of a fantastic fundraising feast.

 Since its first sitting in 2015, the showpiece event has become the hottest meal ticket in South Wales – selling out 450 seats within days of going on sale – and has now raised more than £83,000 for the children’s charity of rugby.